Omniscroll/Omniscroll/README.md

 Setup instructions will be available once the project reaches a stable release.

 ## Contributing (Coming Soon)
 Contributions are welcome!
-But we need some time to setting everything up!
+But we need some time to set everything up!

 ---